software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ### Omitting attributes from the JSON output

 We can omit attributes from the JSON output by using the [@JsonIgnore](https://www.baeldung.com/jackson-ignore-properties-on-serialization) annotation on the attribute.
 We usually want to omit attributes that hold private information or attributes that can potentially contain lots of data, for example the `@OneToMany` annotated attributes.
-We can for example omit the `questions` attribute of the `Quiz` entity class in the following way:
+We can for example omit the `recommendations` attribute of the `Category` entity class in the following way:

 ```java
 @JsonIgnore
 @OneToMany(mappedBy="category")
 private List<ReadingRecommendation> recommendations;
 ```

+To have more control over the attributes in the JSON output, [DTO](https://www.baeldung.com/java-dto-pattern) classes can be used instead of returning the entity classes directly from the controller methods.

 {: .important-title }